Cuisine of the Midwestern United States: Restaurants and pubs

 Cities like New York did not want fast food to compete with local establishments, but the expansion of suburbs in the 1950s allowed fast-food franchises to grow into areas that lacked restaurants.
 The popularity of Midwestern fast food like the iconic pizza and burgers started as a rejection of the drive-in model.
 "Car hops" were replaced by the franchise model, including McDonald's, Wendy's, Domino's and Pizza Hut.
 (McDonald's was originally founded in California in 1940, but purchased by Ray Kroc and moved to Des Plaines, Illinois in 1955.)
 The growth of these franchises was bolstered by the development of interstate roads through the Midwest.

-Several restaurant chains have roots in the Minneapolis-St.Paul area, including Famous Dave's, and the now defunct Chi-Chi's and Buca di Beppo, which was started out of a small Minneapolis basement in 1993.
+Several restaurant chains have roots in the Minneapolis-St.Paul area, including Famous Dave's, the now defunct Chi-Chi's, and Buca di Beppo, which was started out of a small Minneapolis basement in 1993.
 Portillo's Restaurants is another Midwestern fast-food chain known for its hot dogs.
 Lion's Choice is best known for its roast beef sandwiches.
 The chain is based mostly in Missouri, with locations in Kansas and Illinois.
 Wisconsin chain Culver's is known for its frozen custard and root beer.
 Culver's has been recognized for their use of local dairy products like cheese and butter.
 Happy Joe's is known for its taco pizza and has restaurants in several Midwestern states.
 Other notable chains include Harold's Chicken Shack, Skyline Chili, Spangles, Big John Steak & Onion, Graeter's, Maid-Rite and Cousins Subs.